WICG/compression-dictionary-transport/README.md

     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.
     * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header.
 There's no need to repeat the hash value, as there's only one.
       - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header can indicate that.
 * In case the browser advertized a dictionary but then fails to successfuly fetch it from its cache *and* the dictionary was used by the server, the resource request should fail.
+* For browser clients, the response must be non-opaque in order to be decompressed with a shared dictionary.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.

 ### Dynamic resources flow

-* Shared dictionary is downloaded out of band and declared using a `<link>` header or HTML tag with a `rel=bikeshed-dictionary` type and appropriate `as` for the destination it is to apply to.
+* Shared dictionary is declared ahead-of time and then downloaded out of band using a `<link>` header or HTML tag with a `rel=bikeshed-dictionary` type and appropriate `as` for the destination it is to apply to.
     * The dictionary resource will be downloaded with CORS in “omit” mode to discourage including user-specific private data in the dictionary.
     * It will be downloaded with “idle” priority, once the site is actually idle.
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).